POTremblay95/StarEngine/README.md

 ### Math library
 For starter this library will have 3 majors sections 2D, 3D and 4D (for orthographic projections) and each will contains:

-    Point, Vector, Matrix (including transformation matrix) and Quaternions (this last one only in 4D)
+    Vector, Matrix (including transformation matrix) and Quaternions (this last one only in 4D)

 ### Graphics Engine (rendering engine)
 This section will be filled when the math library will be over or almost done.